daveesplana/Droodle-Bot/README.md

 Required packages can be installed through https://pypi.org

 # License
-This Project is Licensed under MIT License
+This Project is Licensed under MIT License - see the LICENSE.md file for details